napolux/1000ideas/ideas/uber_for_tech_support/README.md

-# An Uber for tech support
+# An Uber for simple tech support

 An Uber for tech support.
 Computer isn't working?
 Can't configure your new iPhone?
 Call "Uber for tech support" and in a short time you can have a technician ringing your bell.